 Born on March 3, 1982, in Ely, Minnesota, Jessica Biel starred in the TV series 7th Heaven as a teen.
 She caused a stir with sexy photos for Gear magazine before turning to a big-screen career.
 She’s had roles in a range of films, including the comedy Valentine’s Day, the drama Elizabethtown and the sci-fi thrillers Blade: Trinity and Total Recall, while gracing many other magazine covers as well.
-In 2017, she earned her first Golden Globe nomination for her work on the show The Sinner.
+The actress earned her first Golden Globe and Emmy nominations for her work on the show The Sinner.
 She is married to singer and actor Justin Timberlake.

 Early Years and Modeling

 Jessica Claire Biel was born on March 3, 1982, in Ely, Minnesota.
 Growing up, Biel moved around a lot with her family, eventually settling in Boulder, Colorado.